-The self-declaration, signed by the OIE Delegate of the OIE Member Country concerned, is submitted to the OIE Headquarters ( firstname.lastname@example.org ) with the data that conform to the requirements in the relevant Chapters of the Terrestrial or Aquatic Codes, as appropriate.
+The self-declaration, signed by the OIE Delegate of the OIE Member Country concerned, is submitted to the OIE Headquarters (firstname.lastname@example.org) with the data that conform to the requirements in the relevant Chapters of the Terrestrial or Aquatic Codes, as appropriate.
 Upon request of the OIE Delegate, a self-declaration may be published entirely or summarized in the OIE Bulletin for information of all OIE Member Countries.
+All self-declarations published by the OIE can be viewed by browsing the OIE Bulletins online.

 Self-declaration is made under the full responsibility of the Member Country concerned.
 The OIE is not responsible for inaccuracies in self-declarations concerning the status of a country or a zone nor for subsequent changes in the status.